Aljjohara/Pandas-Homework/README.md

 2. When we Constructed a correlation table for the algorithmic, whale, and S&P 500 returns, we found that Algo2 is most closely mimicing the S&P as it has the highest correlation value, then Soros Fund Management.

-3. After plotting a rolling beta between BERKSHIRE HATHAWAY INC portfolio returns and S&P 500 returns,we can see that the portfolio seem sensitive to movements in the S&P , because the beta plot has a positive trend (mostly greater than 1).
+3. After plotting a rolling beta between BERKSHIRE HATHAWAY INC portfolio returns and S&P 500 returns, we can see that the portfolio seem sensitive to movements in the S&P , because the beta plot has a positive trend (mostly greater than 1).

 ### Plot Sharpe Ratios